KeltonMVP/rules/docs/factions/mixt/soa.en.md

 <span style="color:var(--pink);">8.8</span> If you use the [<span style="color:var(--pink);">/fvr</span>] command without announcing - <span style="color:var(--green);">$50,000</span> + <span style="color:orange;">Verbal Warning</span> or <span style="color:red;">Faction Warn</span> depending on severity, incidents

 <span style="color:var(--pink);">8.9</span> If you use the [<span style="color:var(--pink);">/fvr</span>] command after a Rank 5+ colleague has already announced it - <span style="color:var(--green);">$50,000</span>

+## 9. Drugs Lab

+<span style="color:var(--pink);">9.1</span> The leader and subleaders are the only ones who can assign plots and rotate them among faction members.

+!!! tip "Useful information"
+    At each Payday, members with plots are informed about their current status.

+    Any member with at least rank 4 can water the plot even if they do not own it.

+    Watering the plot decreases the growth time by 1 hour per watering.
+Watering can be done once every 4 hours.

+    A plot that has matured offers a 12-hour window in which the owner can harvest the plants; otherwise, they wilt and the progress resets.

+## 10. Improved Drugs

+<span style="color:var(--pink);">10.1</span> The minimum selling price per gram is <span style="color:var(--pink);">$200</span> during the week (<span style="color:var(--pink);">Monday-Friday</span>) and at least <span style="color:var(--pink);">$100</span> on the weekend.
+Selling at a lower price leads to sanctions (<span style="color:red">sanction: Faction Warn</span>).

+<span style="color:var(--pink);">10.2</span> The maximum quantity that can be sold in a single transaction is 1,000 grams, and the maximum amount allowed by the script is $50,000.

+<span style="color:var(--pink);">10.3</span> To earn a point in the report from the sale of improved drugs, the following conditions must be met:

+- At least 5 grams of drugs sold.
+- The buyer must have a different IP than the seller.
+- The buyer must not be a SoA member.
+- At least 10 minutes must have passed since the last valid transaction with that buyer.

+## 11. Import/Export System

+<span style="color:var(--pink);">11.1</span> The Import/Export system resets weekly on Sunday at 23:00.

+<span style="color:var(--pink);">11.2</span> Conditions for a vehicle to be eligible for import/export:

+- The vehicle must be personal (not police vehicles, RCs, rented vehicles, clan or faction vehicles, etc.).
+- The owner must not be a SoA member, a clanmate, or share your IP address.
+- Repeated thefts of the same vehicle are ignored.

+<span style="color:var(--pink);">11.3</span> Upon completing the import/export quota, a random buff is activated for the remainder of the week:

+- 10% increased yield of improved drugs.
+- 6 hours reduced plant growth time in the Drugs Lab.
+- 2 minutes less wait time at Car Jacker (standard time is 4 minutes).
+- 50% chance to avoid being Wanted while working at Car Jacker.